This article will explain how to microsegment your Wi-Fi and common microsegmentation use cases.

 2.3.
 Create Personal Keys for Each IoT VLAN

 Navigate to the IoT Wi-Fi page.
-Tap Add Microsegment to set up a personal key.
+Tap Add Additional Microsegment to set up a personal key.
 Under the new personal key, tap Network and select the IoT VLAN.
 Then, add another microsegment, create a different personal key, and select the IoT2 VLAN for the network.
 Tap Save in the top right corner.

 Now, when IoT devices are connected to the Wi-Fi using their specific personal keys, they are automatically mapped to the respective VLAN and have VLAN-specific rules applied to them.